|

 Rustrel is the gateway to the “Provence Colorado”.
 In the morning you will spend some time among the amazing cliffs and hills of ocher.
 The colorful morning will totally disorient you.
 Heading back to the foothills of the Luberon, the itinerary will then take you through the beautiful village of Viens.
 You will then ride down to the Calavon river.
 You will spend the night in a guesthouse or in a hotel in Cereste.

-Day 4: From Cereste to Sivergues
+Day 4: From Cereste to Saignon.

-Day 5: From Sivergues to Lauris
+Day 5: From Saignon to Lauris.

-You will ride up to the crests of the Luberon to discover an exceptional landscape and a view on the Alps to the North, on the Mediterranean to the South.
+You will ride up to the crests of the Luberon to discover an exceptional landscape on all the Provence and a view on the Alps to the North, on the Mediterranean to the South.
 Then, you will ride down to Lourmarin.
 Picnic and visit the village and its 12th century castle, a charming Provencal village that inspired the famous American writer, Peter Mayle, who is now living near the village.
 You will then ride back to Mas de Recaute through the olive trees and cherry orchards, with nice views on the Sainte Victoire mountain, “Cezanne’s mountain”.
 Dinner at Mas de Recaute and overnight at Mas de Recaute or in a nearby hotel.

 Day 6: Farewell Breakfast